 Opens a Python session with the current conda environment.

 Most modern Python integrated development environments (IDE) can be used seamlessly with conda by configuring the version of Python that the IDE uses.
 The primary step involves directing the IDE to use the correct Python.exe file in the ArcGIS Pro installation.
-To configure several common IDEs, see Using IDEs or the documentation for the particular IDE.
+To configure several common IDEs, see Using IDEs in the conda documentation or the documentation for the particular IDE.

 You can launch Python IDLE from a conda environment by typing idle.

-ArcPy must be run from inside the conda environment, which ArcGIS Pro uses to manage the installation of Python.
-You can access this environment by launching Python from the links in the ArcGIS > ArcGIS Pro start menu group or by running proenv in a terminal.
+ArcPy must be run from inside a conda environment, which ArcGIS Pro uses to manage the installation of Python.
+To access this environment, open Python from the links in the start menu group or run proenv in a terminal.